airayzing/Help-Docs-v2/README.md

 ---
 description: >-
-  Complete documentation with all tricks and hacks to help you get started with EleAPI
+  Complete documentation with all tricks and hacks to help you get started with eleapi
 ---

 # 🏠 Introduction

-## :white\_check\_mark: Get Started with EleAPI
+## :white\_check\_mark: Get Started with eleapi

-EleAPI is a SaaS-based EleApi builder software that automates business communication for you that gives plenty of benefits.
+eleapi is a SaaS-based eleapi builder software that automates business communication for you that gives plenty of benefits.

-We have built comprehensive documentation for you to quickly get started.
-EleAPI Platform is primarily divided into the following sections.
+We have built comprehensive documentation for you to quickly get started. eleapi Platform is primarily divided into the following sections.

-1. Start with EleAPI - Get started
+1. Start with eleapi - Get started
 2. Bot Management - To create, edit, manage, configure and integrate bots.
 3. Inbox - To manage all customer interactions with the Bot.
 4. Team- To manage your team.